ginam79/write-ups/THM-TheGame/readme.md

 ## Looking for the flag

 The room is rated as "Easy", so it shouldn't require too much effort.
-There is a file to download; this file include a ```.exe``` file.
-So, despite it has been compiled for Windows system, I want to search inside it using the ```strings``` command in my Kali system.
+There is a file to download, which includes a ```.exe``` file.
+Although it was compiled for Windows, I want to analyze it using the ```strings``` command on my Kali system.

 ![strings command](strings_command.png)

-This is the result:
+Here is the result:

 ![strings result](strings_result.png)

-There are many strings in the file, but I know that the string I'm looking for starts with *THM{*.
-So, I can ```grep``` the result:
+There are many strings in the file, but I know that the one I'm looking for starts with *THM{*.
+So, I can filter the result using ```grep```:

 ![strings_grep](strings_grep.png)

-And I obtain my flag!
+And I get the flag!

 ![strings_grep_result](strings_grep_result.png)

-Really this room was easy, and the flag can be captured in few minutes.
+This room was indeed easy, and the flag can be captured in just a few minutes.